 You can then compare these metrics in each of the places in Massachusetts to figure out which is the least expensive.

 What you are left with is a "Cost of Living Index" by taking the average rank of each of these metrics for each city.

 So we used that cost of living index in order to rank all of the 53 places in Massachusetts that have more than 12,000 people.

 The place with the lowest cost of living in Massachusetts according to the data is Palmer Town.
 You can download the data here.

 There You Have It Mr. Or Mrs. Massachusetts Cheapskate

 If you're looking at the cost of living numbers in Massachusetts, this is an accurate list of the most affordable places to live in Massachusetts for 2020.

 Here's a look at the most expensive cities in Massachusetts according to the data:

 For more Massachusetts reading, check out:

-- These Are The 10 Best Counties To Live In Massachusetts
+The Most Affordable Places To Live In Massachusetts